PaulTreanor/paultreanor.com/pages/fix-vscode-path-imports.md

 # Fixing VSCode "go to definition" in webpack projects

-## Some context and the issue

-Right clicking on an import statement in VSCode, and selecting "go to definition" (or use the `F12` keyboard shortcut), opens the file where the imported object was defined in a new tab.
-This is a very helpful feature when traversing components and dependencies across very large React projects.
-This wasn't working for me with the codebase I maintain at Rapid7.
+Right-clicking an import statement in VSCode, and selecting "go to definition" (`F12` keyboard shortcut) opens the file of the defined import in a new tab.
+This is a handy feature when traversing components and dependencies arcross a big React project, but for some reason it didn't work with the codebase I maintain at Rapid7.

 The issue was caused by VSCode not being able to resolve the path provided in the `import` statement, because my import paths were actually wrong.
 For example, in a file called `scanConfigTableActions.js`, an object is imported like this: